Skip to content

 D2->>Ctrl: ModuleStateUpdate(ACTIVE)

-The contract
+The entrypoint

 public interface DaemonModule {

-default void onUpgrade(ModuleContext ctx) {}
+default void onUpgrade(ModuleContext context) throws Exception {}

-// Instance lifecycle hooks
+// Instance-lifecycle hooks

-default void onInstanceStarting(InstanceSpec spec) {}
+default void onInstanceStarting(InstanceSpec spec) throws Exception {}

-default void onInstanceStarted(InstanceHandle handle) {}
+default void onInstanceStarted(InstanceHandle handle) throws Exception {}

-default void onInstanceStopping(InstanceHandle handle) {}
+default void onInstanceStopping(InstanceHandle handle) throws Exception {}

-default void onInstanceStopped(InstanceHandle handle, ExitInfo exit) {}
+default void onInstanceStopped(InstanceHandle handle, ExitInfo exit) throws Exception {}

-default Set<CapabilityBinding<?>> capabilityHandles() { return Set.of(); }
+default List<CapabilityHandle<?>> capabilityHandles() { return List.of(); }

 }